 Penne pasta cooked in a rich, creamy sauce filled with shrimp, chicken, and prosciutto.
 It tastes just like the dish from Macaroni Grill!

-- 1 tsp dill & rosemary (fresh or dried)
+- 1 teaspoon dill & rosemary (fresh or dried)

 - 6 cups heavy cream